Palestinian Climber’s Wish From Israeli Prison: 'I Want To Climb All The Mountains When I Am Free'

 Abdallah started rock climbing in 2021.
 He showed great potential and quickly became one of the best climbers in Palestine.
 He developed his own style, turning hard routes into entertainment.
 He was brave—sometimes the route was beyond his level, but he was always ready to try.

 One day, Abdallah told Wadi Palestine team about a rocky mountain near his village.
 He used to climb it as a child, without any gear.
-Later, the team went to bolt it, and it became one of the most beautiful climbing spots in Palestine.
-But as they started to establish the crag, they were met with rifles from Israeli settlers on the top of the crag trying to seize the land—land with owners and documents from the village.
+Later, they went to bolt it, and it became one of the most beautiful climbing spots in Palestine.
+But as they began to develop the crag, they were met by Israeli settlers with rifles at the top, declaring that the land would be part of their new settlement.
+Yet this land had owners and legal documents from the village.

 Similarly to the olive trees is the case of the Palestinian prisoners, it needs to be solved soon; they are experiencing one of the worst tragedies in prison history.
 “The situation is unimaginable, no one can truly feel or hear them” as they say after release.
 There is no spotlight on them because of bigger events happening in the region.
 They have had no rest, no break—and so far their suffering only grows.